BlueOakJS/blueoak-server/README.md

 This is a prescribed framework for building NodeJS-based middleware.

-See the [Getting started guide](docs/getting-started.md) to get started developing an app.

 ### Features
     * Based on expressjs
     * Supports clustering out of the box